jstrieb/quickserv/README.md

 output is used as the response body.
 Executed programs are neither responsible for writing—nor able to write—HTTP response headers.

+All parsed HTTP form variables (if the `Content-Type` is `x-www-form-urlencoded`) are also passed as command line arguments when the program is executed.
+This way, the user does not need to parse the variables themselves.

 Whatever the executed program prints on standard error is logged by QuickServ, which means it gets printed in the console window by default.
 This is handy for debugging.
 If the program terminates with a non-zero exit code, QuickServ